TreeBASE/treebase/LOADING.md

 Loading PostgreSQL data dump
 ============================

+Assuming you have a dump from a previous database (at present, there is one in `/opt/db/pgsql.sql`), this is imported
+thusly:

+    sudo -u postgres psql treebasedb < pgsql.sql

 Loading TreeBASE v.1 data files
 ===============================

 In the below steps, importing data from Nexus files (and some tabular data files) is described.
+This is a procedure you probably never have to do as it was developed for migrating data from TreeBASE v.1 to v.2, which was done in around 2009.
 The steps described below follow on the [installation instructions](INSTALL.md) that bootstrap a data loading application.

 Copy scripts
 ------------